Table Of Contents

 Involves a More Diverse Team for Running Performance Tests

-It's becoming more normal for everyone in a software company to carry out testing these days.
-This is not only beneficial but also necessary for genuine shift-left testing.
-It's impossible to make testing a comprehensive, ongoing activity without enlisting all available resources.
-Fortunately, there are tools available today that allow even non-programmers to create extensive tests in previously unimaginable ways.
+It's becoming more normal for everyone in a software company to do testing.
+This is not only beneficial but also necessary for genuine shift left testing.
+Making testing a comprehensive, ongoing activity is only possible with enlisting all available resources.
+Fortunately, tools available today allow even non-programmers to create extensive tests in previously unimaginable ways.

 -